 15. Meat Tenderizer Paste

 Meat is made is muscle fibers.
-Muscle fibers are made of protein.
-Muscle fibers are formed in order for muscles to contract and relax.
+Muscle fibers are made of protein and are formed so that the muscles can contract and relax.

 No one wants to eat tough meat.
 In order to make the meat softer; the muscle fibers need to relax.